What is the Early Start Denver Model?

 What is the Early Start Denver Model used for?

 The Early Start Denver Model uses play to increase children’s interest in activities and other people.
-It teaches children how communicating with others can help them, so they’re motivated to keep trying.
+It teaches children that communicating with others is useful and postitive, so they’re motivated to keep trying.
 It also aims to improve communication skills and self-expression.
-This helps children with autism spectrum disorder (ASD) get along with others, especially their parents.

 Where does the Early Start Denver Model come from?